 - An unexpected odor is emitted during a chemistry experiment; or

 - The door to a secured area is left open and unattended.

-Please remember that if you are an employee, including a student worker, and have sustained an injury during the course of employment, you should contact Human Resorces, at 291-3995, within 24 hours.
+Please remember that if you are an employee, including a student worker, and have sustained an injury during the course of employment, your supervisor should complete a Manager First Report of Injury Form under Manager Tools on the Human Resources site, within 24 hours.